The Best (and Worst) Rugby Movies And Documentaries (Updated 2023)

 - Release Date: 2005

-- British and Irish Lions: Every tour is usually backed up with a sensational behind the scenes documentary.
+- British and Irish Lions: Every tour is usually backed up with a sensational behind-the-scenes documentary.
 With the next Lions tour in South Africa in 2022, our favourite tour doc is still the one from 1997, “Living with the Lions”.
+RugbyDump has made the documentary from the 2009 B&I Lions tour to SA available online for free – Lions: Living with the pride.

 - Anger Within: Another Jonah Lomu documentary, however, this was filmed while the great man was still with us.

-- Mercenary: This is a French film which “guides the audience, through the eyes of a rising rugby talent from the Pacific Islands, on the darker habits of being a “work for hire” player in the sport of rugby.”
+- Mercenary: This is a French film that “guides the audience, through the eyes of rising rugby talent from the Pacific Islands, on the darker habits of being a “work for hire” player in the sport of rugby.”
 See the trailer for Mercenary here.

 - Forever Strong: This film is based on a rugby player in a juvenile detention centre in the US, where he plays against his father’s team in the National Championships.